-This, my friend, is one of the greatest examples of content marketingof all time.
+This, my friend, is one of the greatest examples of content marketing of all time.

-I bet that when you hear “content marketing,” you think about blogs, Twitter, Facebook, and viral YouTube videos.
+I bet when you hear “content marketing,” you think about blogs, Twitter, Facebook, and viral YouTube videos.

-But content marketing has been around far longer than the Internet.
+However, content marketing has been around far longer than the Internet.

 They wanted to create what Kenner Toy Company’s Star Wars action figures already had: A rich backstory for their action figures.

-Seven years later, the series was one of Marvel’s strongest titles, and two out of three boys in the same age category owned at least one G.I.
+Fast forward seven years, the series was one of Marvel’s strongest titles, and two out of three boys in the same age category owned at least one G.I.
 Joe action figure.

 How’s that for using content to market a product?